links

 Real World OCaml

 A book about OCaml, a fast, functional programming language used in research and industry.
-A new edition is in the works.

 Lisp